vietstacker/Viettel-Digital-Talent-Program-2022/Practice-1/Vo-Minh-Thien-Long/OpenStack-AIO/README.md

 ```

 3/ Install `virtualenv` for **virtual environment**

+**Virtual environment** is a folder structure that gives you everything you need to run a
+lightweight yet isolated environment.

 We will install the dependencies using virtual environment, so use `venv`
 to create a virtual environment.